 Long loved by the San Geronimo Valley community, Roy’s Redwoods Open Space Preserve offers visitors an immersive experience in an old-growth redwood grove.
 Thanks to the diligent efforts of conscientious community members, Roy’s Redwoods was protected from development, and later purchased by the Marin County Open Space District in 1978, becoming the first public preserve in the valley.

-Many would like to see Roy’s Redwoods restored, thereby protecting the many special status species that call this grove home, including the Northern Spotted Owl, listed as threatened under the Endangered Species Act.
-To better understand what makes Roy’s Redwoods special to the community, and the environmental challenges facing the preserve, One Tam partners - including Marin County Parks and The Golden Gate National Parks Conservancy - have completed a comprehensive analysis of the site to establish restoration goals for the preserve, which included:
+Many would like to see Roy’s Redwoods restored, thereby protecting the many special status species that call this grove home, including the Northern spotted owl, listed as threatened under the Endangered Species Act.
+To better understand what makes Roy’s Redwoods special to the community, and the environmental challenges facing the preserve, One Tam partners - including Marin County Parks and the Golden Gate National Parks Conservancy - have completed a comprehensive analysis of the site to establish restoration goals for the preserve.
+This site analysis included:

 Initial funding for this project was provided through Measure A.